-It doesn’t bode well for a top drawer performance car to have a lengthy press release written about its imminent demise.
-In a world swamped by online tribute articles to any little morsel of historical significance, it must be galling for BMW’s communications department to remind the public of the i8’s passing rather more than its actual demise.
+It doesn’t bode well for a top drawer performance car like the BMW i8 to have a lengthy press release written about its imminent demise.
+In a world swamped by online tribute articles to any little morsel of historical significance, it must be galling for BMW’s communications department to remind the public of the i8’s passing more than its actual demise.

 The i8 would debut in 2013 and would go on to be a rather divisive creation.
 Purists were dismissive of its tiny engine and hybrid nature, ever questioning the validity of electric motors in a performance car.
-On the other hand, pundits were far more appreciative of its dynamic prowess and the charisma of its three-cylinder banger and electric drive but questioned the persuasiveness of the entire package over an icon like the 911.
+Pundits were far more appreciative of its dynamic prowess and the charisma of its three-cylinder banger and electric drive but questioned the persuasiveness of the entire package over an icon like the 911.
 It was good by all metrics, but not nearly “911-good”, and even with its spaceship looks and supercar doors, that wasn’t good enough.

 Was the i8 too far ahead of its time?
 Or like the hybrid Honda NSX was it a case of a mainstream manufacturer overreaching its brand equity to swing with the big leagues?
 Perhaps the absence of a higher-performance M version or different variants to sate specific demands of its clientele and keep public interest alive squandered the i8’s chances of making a lasting impact as hybrid and electric performance cars became ever quicker and more mainstream.
 We may never know for sure.